Washington, DC

 The U.S. Department of the Interior today announced it is halting efforts to finalize key protective measures under the Migratory Bird Treaty Act—the nation’s landmark law for conserving migratory bird species.

-“It is well known that our nation’s migratory bird populations are plummeting, so today’s news that Department of the Interior is halting efforts to promulgate a rule to address preventable sources of mortality is profoundly disappointing,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“It is well known that our nation’s migratory bird populations are plummeting, so today’s news that Department of the Interior is halting efforts to promulgate a rule to address preventable sources of mortality is profoundly disappointing,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “With the escalating loss of biodiversity we are experiencing both nationwide and globally, it’s tough to watch the agencies charged with saving wildlife sit on the sidelines while migratory bird populations continue their downward spiral.”

 The Biden administration first began working on a rulemaking that would establish a permitting program to clarify how incidental take would be managed under the MBTA more than two years ago.
 The proposed rulemaking had been with the Office of Information and Regulatory Affairs for several months leading many to hope that it might be finalized in the near future.